hkust-okx-zkdex-project/pets26-artifacts/README.md

 - **PlonK with matrix lookup benchmarks** (for Figure 4a, 4b, 4c, and partial 4d)
 - **Pure PlonK monolithic circuit** (for partial Figure 4d)
 - **Link circuit combining PlonK with Groth16** (for link circuit performance evaluation)
+- **Basic cost including EdDSA signatures and RSA memberships with Groth16** (for link circuit performance evaluation)

 The experiments are organized into automated scripts that compile the necessary components, run the benchmarks, and save results to timestamped output files for analysis.